 Waterbodies that Fully meet WQ standards are those that are in Integrated Report Categories 1 and 2.
 Potentially impaired waters are placed on Iowa's list of Waters in Need of Further Investigation (WINOFI), and Impaired waterbodies include all those in Integrated Report Categories 4 and 5.

 The number of assessments the Iowa DNR can make in a given cycle are limited by budgets and staffing resources.
-The following charts show the proportions of each waterbody type that have been assessed in this cycle.
+The following charts show the proportions to which each waterbody type meets WQ standards, and the percentage that has been assessed in this cycle.